KryptoniteWP/wp-udemy/README.md

 *   Click Tracking
 *   Custom Templates

 I would be happy if you give it a chance!
-[Upgrade to Udemy PRO](https://coder.flowdee.de/downloads/wp-udemy-pro/)
+[Upgrade to PRO Version](https://coder.flowdee.de/downloads/wp-udemy-pro/)

 ## More information